 The Kitchen Garden

 Reinstated in 2014, the Kitchen Garden offers our visitors the opportunity to view the gardens where we are sourcing produce for the Palace kitchens.
 Pathways have been made through the various vegetable and cut flower beds for our visitors' enjoyment.
+The Garden is currently being replanted and the Walled Garden is closed for repair work.

 Nature at Scone